Seteco/Somorrostro/Memory-Requirements.md

 For this central netdata, memory size can be a problem.
 Fortunately, netdata supports several memory modes:

-1. `memory mode = save` is the default mode, when data are maintained in memory and saved to disk when netdata exits.
+1. `memory mode = save` is the default mode, data are maintained in memory and saved to disk when netdata exits.
-2. `memory mode = ram`, maintains the data exclusively on memory and never saves them.
+2. `memory mode = ram`, data are exclusively on memory and never saved on disk.
-3. `memory mode = map`, is like swap, files are mapped to memory on demand.
+3. `memory mode = map`, like swap, files are mapped to memory on demand.
-4. `memory mode = none`, disables the database (used when data are streamed to a remote netdata).
+4. `memory mode = none`, no local database (used when data are streamed to a remote netdata).

 ### `memory mode = map`